As one of the most in-demand fitness supplements, there are bound to be countless protein powder options out there to choose from.

 - Provides all nine essential amino acids

 - Unsweetened formula; tastes bland

-- Soy protein isolate component might pose some unwanted side effects
+- Soy protein isolate component might pose some unwanted long-term side effects

-- Contains whey protein concentrate; might not work for people with lactose intolerance
+- It contains whey protein concentrate; it might not work for people with lactose intolerance

 Are There Any Side Effects?